-1. Investment in Infrastructure: We support an appropriation for a watershed study that provides an implementable plan for flood control and sediment management for the Upper Mississippi River.
+Investment in Infrastructure: We support a watershed study that provides an implementable plan for flood control and sediment management for the Upper Mississippi River.
 The primary goal should be to protect life and property.

-7. Economic Evaluations: When considering flood control improvements, we believe an economic impact indicator called the “Regional Economic Development” (RED) should be used instead of “National Economic Development” (NED).
+Economic Evaluations: When considering flood control improvements and benefit cost ratios, we believe an economic impact indicator called the “Regional Economic Development” (RED) should be used instead of “National Economic Development” (NED).
 The latter does not consider future economic development or environmental benefits.

-8. Environment Benefits: Levee flood protection systems provide significant environmental benefits.
+Environment Benefits: Levee flood protection systems provide significant environmental benefits similar to wetlands projects in the reduction of nitrates and phosphates.
 These outstanding environmental benefits should be fully included in the Regional Economic Development (RED).
-These systems act as detention basins: reducing the amount of sediment, nitrates and phosphates into the river system.
+These storage systems act as detention basins: reducing the amount of sediment, nitrates and phosphates into the river system.
 Levees also reduce erosion and run-off rates.

-10. Coordination for the entire River System: We support better coordination and efforts to speak as one Upper Valley with the Upper Mississippi River Basin Association (UMRBA), United States Army Corps of Engineers (USACE), Missouri Levee and Drainage District Association (MLDDA), Neighbors of the Mississippi (NOM), Mississippi River Cities and Towns Initiative and the Coalition to Protect the Missouri River to maintain flood control as the top priority for river policy.
+Coordination for the entire River System: We support better coordination and efforts to speak as one Upper Valley with the Upper Mississippi River Basin Association (UMRBA), Mississippi Valley Flood Control Association (MFVCA), United States Army Corps of Engineers (USACE), Missouri Levee and Drainage District Association (MLDDA), Mississippi River Cities and Towns Initiative and the Coalition to Protect the Missouri River to maintain flood control as the top priority for river policy.